Career Case Study #7: Serge Chermayeff

 From then until he died in 1996, the Chermayeff narrative shifts to his sons and, in turn, to his grandson but you can read about those elsewhere.

 As a career case study, what can we learn from Serge Chermayeff?

 Obviously, a belief in one’s own worth is a good thing for any parent to instil in a child.
-A sense of entitlement doesn’t hurt either.
+A sense of entitlement doesn’t hurt.
 A need for the limelight and adulation doesn’t go astray in fields of showbiz or architecture.
 And a nose for survival – whether to avoid war or to follow the market – is a good thing and if it means changing countries then so be it.
-Parents with a big bag of jewelry to sell, aristocratic genes and the connections that go with them are plusses.
+Parents with a big bag of jewelry, aristocratic genes and the connections that go with them are all plusses.

 Chermayeff did nothing more – and no less – than take advantage of the opportunities that came his way.
 It’s usually only after architects die that we get to hear about opportunities bestowed and opportunities taken, favours done and favours owed, and the familial duties and friendship obligations that motivated them.
 We know a lot about Chermayeff’s life for it was bigger than his career.
 We don’t get to say that about too many architects.

 • • •